nuntiodev/hera/README.md

 easily move the open-source building blocks from Softcorp Cloud to your own data center!
 We will even help you with it.
 Go to <a href="https://cloud.softcorp.io"> https://cloud.softcorp.io <a/> and get started right away!

-If you need help building a new product, [contact us](https://softcorp.io/contact) - we are experts in Cloud Native infrastructure and building scalable, secure and aesthetic software.
+If you need help building a new product or want to get started with Softcorp Cloud, [contact us](https://softcorp.io/contact) - we are experts in Cloud Native infrastructure and building scalable, secure and aesthetic software.

 ## Get Started
 If you're looking to jump straight into it, go ahead: